 Hayley plays to a single digit handicap yet because of a tendency to decelerate her putts, she struggles on the green at times.
-So we’ve been working on a simple drill that forces her to accelerate during her putting stroke making sure she commits to her line and starts to have more confidence on the greens.
+So we’ve been working on a simple drill that forces her to accelerate during her putting stroke making sure she commits to her line and starts to have more confidence on the greens, Hayley uses the best fairway woods for high handicappers to have a better performance.
 The drill is as follows:

 2Taking the Putter Back